 Check for any bounce back email

 It's wise to determine if the sender is receiving any bounce back email at their end.
-If so, see common email bounce backs for possible solutions.
+If so, check out common email bounce back scenarios for a possible solution.

 |alert-success||Need more help?
 Drop us a message at email@example.com for any assistance with FlockMail.|